Rakibul Islam, PhD

 publications in reputed journals, including the Lancet, the Lancet Diab &

-Endo, BMJ, JAMA, JCEM.
+Endo, BMJ, JAMA, and JCEM.
 Dr. Islam was an invited speaker in the full-day

 statement on the use of testosterone therapy for women.”
 His role was to ensure